In the News:

 light and the biosphere of the tropics, Michela continued to produce her paintings en plein air among the tropical

-Currently, Michela holds the position of youth program instructor at The Great Falls School of Art, in Virginia.
+Currently, Michela holds the position of youth program instructor at The Arts of Great Falls, in Virginia.
 At the

-same time she enrolled in the human realist program at Studio Incamminati, in Philadelphia, and will complete her
+same time, she has completed the full time professional program at Studio Incamminati, in Philadelphia, and now

 through galleries in the greater Washington Metropolitan area.